Redox1223/component101/SoundSensor/README.md

 ## Features

-Some of the key features of a Sound Sensor include:
+Some of the key features of a Sound Sensor include

 - Detects sound waves in a particular area
 - Converts the signal to a digital or analog output